Earn money with YouTube – Creator Academy YouTube

 Joining the YouTube Partner Programme

 The YouTube Partner Programme (YPP) allows creators to monetise eligible content on YouTube.
 Creators can apply to join the programme in these countries.
-You need to complete the 4 steps below before you can earn money on YouTube.
+You need to complete the four steps below before you can earn money on YouTube.

 - Step 2: Sign up for AdSense.
 Create a new AdSense account or connect an existing one to your channel.
 You need an AdSense account to earn money from your videos and get paid.
 Set up an AdSense account.